kbrew-dev/kbrew/README.md

     - rook-ceph-operator
 ```

-In Minio recipe, we check version of Kubernetes so that only compatible versions of Kubernetes are used for rest of install
+In the Minio recipe, we check the version of Kubernetes so that only compatible versions of Kubernetes are used for rest of the install

 ```
 pre_install: